emilyxxie/hypochondriapp/README.md

 Hypochondriapp was built using Python, Javascript, JQuery, and Flexbox.
 It scrapes Wikipedia's rare diseases section, and simply returns one of the diseases with the top 3 longest names that matches any one of your entered symptoms.

-This app is a remake of an [old project](https://github.com/hypochondriapp/hypochondriapp) I did back in 2013 with collaborators Greg Eng and David Bella.
+Shoutouts: This app is a remake of an [old project](https://github.com/hypochondriapp/hypochondriapp) I did back in 2013 with collaborators Greg Eng and David Bella.